By Kailey Barlow, WyFB YF&R Committee Member

 And the WyFB YF&R Rifle Raffle winner is…

 Tim Beck, of Big Horn County, is the winner of the WyFB Young Farmer & Rancher Rifle Raffle.
 Beck, following a background check, will receive a WyFB Centennial Commemorative Henry Golden Boy .22LR.
 The rifle has a special serial number “WYFBYFR2020.” (more…)

-LARAMIE, Nov.
-28, 2017–Wyoming families facing hunger received a boost mid-November with the Wyoming Farm Bureau Federation Young Farmer & Rancher (YF&R) Committee “Harvest for All” project.
-The annual fund drive to benefit the Wyoming Food Bank of the Rockies raised the equivalent of 10,021 meals for Wyoming families. (more…)
+CASPER, Nov.
+24, 2020–Wyoming families facing hunger received a boost mid-November with the Wyoming Farm Bureau Federation Young Farmer & Rancher (YF&R) Committee “Harvest for All” project.
+The 18th annual fund drive and raffle to benefit the Wyoming Food Bank of the Rockies raised $1,492.77 which is the equivalent of 5,971 meals for Wyoming families. (more…)

-G.G. and Kim Kortes, of Carbon County, were awarded the 2017 Wyoming Farm Bureau Federation (WyFB) Leadership Award at the 98th annual meeting of the organization.
+Johnson County Ranchers Wally and Sally Ramsbottom were awarded the Wyoming Farm Bureau Federation (WyFB) Distinguished Service Award at the 101st annual meeting of the organization.
 Presented Nov.
-17, the award is given to those who have gone above and beyond in their agricultural leadership service in the organization. (more…)
+13, the award is given to those who have gone above and beyond in their service to agriculture. (more…)

 November 18, 2020— The meat supply chain, state agency coordination with county entities and pandemic responses by non-elected officials were among the many topics included in policies adopted at the 101st annual meeting of the Wyoming Farm Bureau Federation (WyFB).
 Held Nov.
 12-14, 2020 in Casper, Wyo., the meeting is an important step in the grassroots policy development process of Farm Bureau.
 The need for a competitive enterprise system, individual freedoms and protection of property rights ring through all of the discussions as Farm Bureau members develop policy. (more…)